-I am an applied microeconomist interested in experimental and quantitative methods, as well as insights from cognitive science, that explain policy-relevant deviations from standard theory.
-My areas of specialization are experimental economics, behavioral economics and game theory, and labor and discrimination economics.
-I am currently an Assistant Professor of Economics at Western Illinois University.
+I am a behavioral microeconomist interested in experimental and quantitative methods, insights from cognitive science, and data analytics.
+I currently hold the Cecil P. McDonough Endowed Professorship and serve as an Assistant Professor of Economics at Western Illinois University.

-In my research, I seek to understand the determinants of pro-social choice, why people lie or misreport on the job, and how people use communication, norms, and stereotypes in economic decision-making.
+In my research, I seek to understand the determinants of pro-social choice, why people lie or misreport on the job, motivated/distorted beliefs, and the role of norms, stereotypes, and discrimination in economic decision-making.

-I currently teach Game Theory on the graduate and undergraduate levels, Microeconomics, Managerial Economics, Experimental Economics and Data Collection, and Econometrics, and have developed a bevy of advanced classes.
-I also serve as the Economics and Decision Sciences Graduate Seminar Coordinator and have a commitment to guiding student research.
+I currently teach Game Theory, Microeconomics, Managerial Economics, Experimental Economics and Primary Data Collection, and Econometrics on the graduate and undergraduate levels, and have developed a bevy of other classes.
+I serve on the MBA, Business Analytics, and Economics Graduate Committees, and have a demonstrated commitment to guiding student research.